 Continual increases in all utility rates have had a significant impact on low-income customers.
-The City has adopted a rate discount or rebate program for disabled customers and senior citizens over 62 years old and with income below certain levels as permitted under State law and defined in Ordinance No. 4458.
-It has two levels, one discounting Utility rates by 40 percent and the other level by 75 percent, based on the customer's income level.
+The City has adopted a rate discount or rebate program for disabled customers and senior citizens over 62 years old and with income below certain levels as permitted under State law and defined in Ordinance No. 6451.
+It discounts Utility rates by 70 percent, with the discount capped at a basic service level.
 Customers that indirectly pay for Utility charges through their rent can obtain a rebate for the prior year's Utility charges on the same criteria.
-The City also rebates 100 percent of the Utility Tax for these customers.
-The cost of this program is absorbed in the overall Utility expenses and is recovered through the rate base.
-The General Fund provides for the Utility tax relief.
+The City also has an Emergency Assistance Program for low-income, direct-billed customers experiencing a financial shock and who are not otherwise qualified for the discount program offered to disabled customers and senior citizens.
+The cost of these programs is absorbed in the overall Utility expenses and is recovered through the rate base.
+The City also offers a Utility Occupation Tax rebate, provided by the General Fund, to all low-income citizens who live in the Bellevue Utilities service area.